claire-west/svstudio-manual/docs/daw-integration/ara-plugin.md

 ## Setup and Core Functionality

 For setup and usage information about the Synthesizer V Studio ARA plugin, refer to the official guidance from Dreamtonics: [Synthesizer V Studio ARA Plugin Guide](https://docs.google.com/document/d/e/2PACX-1vTx9WXhLQT9UIhMaN9OCLhAF36-vEi7c9syl54DKKJ-BBkaHBSbQTXzyC2F5Rnm-E1EkRWF8pA7I9UI/pub).

+It is recommended to add the ARA plugin to your project before adding any instances of the VSTi/AU instrument.

 ## Saving the Project